viktree/scaling-enigma/src/pages/blog/affine-transformations/index.md

 ## Translating Vectors

-Understanding each of these transformations involves progressivly building up more and more knowledge about our coordinate grid.
+Understanding each of these transformations involves progressively building up more and more knowledge about our coordinate grid.
 Scaling involved looking at a few common conditions.
-Sheering invlovled figuring out how each element of the matrix was contributing to the matrix multiplication operation.
+Sheering involved figuring out how each element of the matrix was contributing to the matrix multiplication operation.
 And rotations involved us using these parts in unison with a different view of our grid system.
-Alghough this last transformation is geometrically simple, it forces us to consider the limitations of our grid system.
+Although this last transformation is geometrically simple, it forces us to consider the limitations denoted our grid system.

 If we have a translation matrix, then we should be able to use it to translate any vector $\vec{x}$.
 This includes the zero vector, deonted by $\vec{0}$.
 $$